-If you would like to avoid court expenses and headaches related to your business in Korea, please do yourself a favor and have a contract drafted by an experienced professional prior to conducting any business with a company in Korea.
+If you would like to avoid Korean court expenses and headaches related to your business in Korea, please do yourself a favor and have you Korean contracts drafted by an experienced Korean professional prior to doing business with a Korean company

-We handle litigation and arbitration matters for many clients that have either used an attorney without adequate experience in Korea or that have foregone the use of an attorney in favor of form contracts they find on the internet.
-The matter is, often, complicated because of these, too often, poorly drafted agreements and lack of some basic clauses that would add protections for a non-breaching party.
+We handle litigation and arbitration matters for many clients that have either used a Korean attorney without adequate experience in Korea or that have foregone the use of an attorney in favor of form contracts they find on the internet or via an attorney with no experience in Korea.
+The litigation matter is, often, complicated because of these, too often, poorly drafted agreements and lack of some basic clauses that would add protections for a non-breaching party.

-Any client that pleads that the fee to draft the agreement is too high or that they will just download a form agreement from the internet is immediately sent the following.
+Any client that pleads that the fee to draft these Korean contracts are too high or that they will just download a form agreement from the internet is immediately sent the following.

 The primary reason to have a carefully tailored Korean-specific agreement drafted is the following: